The same application form is used for:

 Learn about Practicing Law in Nunavut to determine the appropriate membership type.

-- Mandatory statutory reading list is available here.
+- For Regular Membership Application ONLY: Mandatory statutory reading list is available here.

 - To start your application, you must create your applicant account.